ralgar/docs.ralgar.dev/docs/homelab/docs/openstack/deploy_openstack.md

 ---
-sidebar_position: 3
+sidebar_position: 1
 ---

-# OpenStack Host
+# Deploying OpenStack

 If you don't already have an OpenStack cloud available, you can use the included `metal/` module to deploy a single-node lab.
 For multi-node